yihua1218/Gadget-OS/README.md

 #### Update the OS and Re-flash

-If the repo is updated and you want to reflash, from your local repo directory, you can
+If the repo is updated and you want to reflash, from your local repo directory, you can use the appropriate arguments to `make` :
 ```
 git pull
-scripts/build-gadget make gadget-init-scripts-reconfigure all
+scripts/build-gadget make gadget-init-scripts-reconfigure all # for default
+scripts/build-gadget make demo-blinkenlights-reconfigure all # ... blinkenlights
+scripts/build-gadget make demo-micrecorder-reconfigure all # ... micrecorder
+scripts/build-gadget make demo-wirelessap-reconfigure all # ... wirelessap
 ```

 Then try the "Alternatively" procedure above to reflash.

 ## Try it!